This boxwood recorder is a copy of an instrument by the famous maker Johann Christoph Denner (1655-1707).

-The voice flute is a recorder in d, a fairly special instrument with only a small repertoire of its own.
+The voice flute is a recorder in d.

 Denner's original instrument may have been a very high pitched tenor, rather than a

-Voice flutes and tenor recorders are often used nowadays for playing at actual pitch music written for the transverse flute.
+Modern voice flutes and tenor recorders are often used nowadays for playing music written for the transverse flute at actual pitch.